pascallim/speed_dating_visualisation/README.md

 Authors : Pascal Lim, Céline Nguyen, Stéphane Peillet, Valentin Phetchanpheng, Jean-Nicolas Vizy

-To start the application, clone the whole repo and run the `speed_dating.py` file in your local terminal.
+To start the application, clone the whole repo and run a webserver (python -m http.server <port number>).
 It should open a local port where you can check our project.